Yuri Larin: Career from 1917

 After the February Revolution, in 1917, he returned to Russia and was one of the first eminent Mensheviks to switch to the Bolsheviks.
 After the Bolsheviks had seized power, on 7 November, he was appointed head of the legislation bureau in the new government, but he resigned on 17 November in protest at the failure to form a coalition with other socialist parties.

 In December 1917, in recognition of his knowledge of the German war economy, he was appointed a founding member of the Supreme Soviet of the National Economy (Vesenkha).
 He drafted the decree in March 1918 which laid out the management structure of nationalised industries.
-He was also the author of imaginative schemes for opening trade relations with the USA, electrification of Petrograd's factories, developing the Kuznetsk coal industry and irrigating Turkestan to grow cotton.
+He was also the author of imaginative schemes for opening trade relations with the US, electrification of Petrograd's factories, developing the Kuznetsk coal industry and irrigating Turkestan to grow cotton.
 Some of these ideas were developed later, but dismissed as impractical under conditions prevailing during the Russian Civil War.
 Delivering his political report to 11th party congress of the Russian Communist Party (RCP), in March 1922, Lenin remarked:

 In January 1922, Larin was seconded to the newly opened Soviet embassy in London, where the ambassador, Leonid Krasin was urged by Lenin to keep him in London "as long as possible", take care of his health and give "a long, literary job" to do.
 "If you take any of his statistics on trust," Lenin added, "we'll sack you."

 Larin returned to Russia in 1923, and worked as a writer and economist.
 During the split in the communist party that followed Lenin's death, Larin was an outspoken critic of Leon Trotsky and the left opposition, who, he claimed, had little or no support from industrial workers.
 But in some respects he was more 'left' that the Left Opposition, on agrarian and national issues.
 He proposed that all kulaks should be disenfranchised, and rural taxes increased by 20 per cent.
 He also was an obstinate critic of alleged discrimination of Russians in the Ukrainian Soviet Republic.

 Jewish questions

-Larin was one of the few leading Bolsheviks who showed an interest in Jewish questions.
+Larin was one of the few leading Bolsheviks who showed an interest in Jewish questions (though people from Jewish backgrounds were over-represented among the Old Bolsheviks, for many a sense internationalism often overrode any particular association with Jewish identity or community in their political work).
 As head of OZET, the Society for Settling Toiling Jews on the Land, he supported the creation of Jewish agricultural settlements in Crimea, which were tolerated in the 1920s but later suppressed.
 An area of Crimea with Jewish settlements was named Larindorf after him.
 In 1931, he criticised the decision to create the Jewish autonomous area of Birobidzhan as unrealistic for which he was severely censored.